haynesie/Whither/Whither the Computer Lab.md

 These login files create a very authoritative source of data regarding use of the computers, as they are maintained by the systems themselves neither require nor experience intervention by humans.

-Once the log files are collected from each of the 32 systems, the data is cleaned of non-administrative logins and is converetd to a comma-separated-value formatted file.
+Once the log files are collected from each of the 32 systems, the data is cleaned of non-administrative logins and is convereted to a comma-separated-value formatted file.
 The pandas and matplotlib libraries of the Python programming language are then used to process these .csv files to create visulization of the login data.

-####  Stakeholders
+####  Permissions and Stakeholders

-People who hold the steaks.
+Under typical circumstances, system login data is regulated very little.
+It is freely available on most systems to anyone with a user account.
+That said, for one who might not have access to such systems, permissions from adminstrators would likely be necessary, as well as approval from people charged with overseeing FERPA-protected information.
+Ultimately, the owners of the resource (say, the Computer Science Department) would have to be consulted, and someone of authority such as a department Chairperson would need give permissions for an account to be granted in order for someone to access the data unaided by systems administrator.

+Benefactors of the outcome of such data exploration include, but are not limited to:

+* Students - who hopefully gain from a facility that better suits their needs
+* Faculty - for similar reasons as students
+* Staff - who gain from optimization of efforts and maintenance
+* Administrators - who gain confidence in support/spending on a resource

 #### Analysis